graezykev/dev-container/part-4.md

 ![after container built - port mapping & lifecycle scripts & extensions & settings](./images/part-4/tunnel-after-build.png)

+Lifecycle commands in `devcontainer.json` are run after is's build.

+The Node.js programme is listening port 8000 on the remote machine's dev container, but the port is mapped to you dev machine so you can visit it through `localhost:8000`

+VS Code extensions we specify in `devcontainer.json` are not actually installed on the dev machine, but in the dev container which stands on the remote machine.

 ![alfter container built - installed softwares](./images/part-4/tunnel-after-build-2.png)

+The remote machine has no Node.js or Python installed, but you can enjoy these softwares in the dev container built in this remote machine.

 ### Work Everywhere